-On behalf of Michelle and John Morris and 120-0 Wild Rose Lane, LLC, Altus Engineering and the design team is excited to submit an application for a Conditional Use Permit and wish to be heard at the November 8th Conservation Commission meeting.
-Michelle and John own the property located at 60 Pleasant Point and intend to raze their existing home and construct a new single-family residence on the parcel.
+On behalf of Michelle and John Morris and 120-0 Wild Rose Lane, LLC, Altus Engineering and the design team is excited to submit an application for a Conditional Use Permit to the Planning Board for consideration at the December 21st hearing.
+On November 8, 2023, Altus and the design team presented the application to the Conservation Commission.
+The Commission voted to recommend approval to the Planning Board with two stipulations.